Sigmmma/c20/src/content/h1/tools/h1a-ek/readme.md

   * The functionality used by [phantom_tool][hek/tool/phantom_tool] to remove [collision artifacts][scenario_structure_bsp#collision-artifacts] is now exposed as an argument for compiling [BSPs][scenario_structure_bsp] (`structure` verb) and [model_collision_geometry][] (`collision-geometry`).
   * [WRL][] files are saved alongside the [JMS][] file being compiled rather than the HEK root.
 The user is now told that this file was generated.
   * When compiling a structure BSP and shaders do not yet exist, the chosen types of shaders will now be generated in the level's `shaders` directory instead of the tags root.
+  * Model compilation can now optionally use [Halo 2's logic for LOD selection][h1a-tool#halo-2-lod-selection-logic], which is more intuitive.
 * Usage and feedback clarity:
   * Argument parsing is now less primitive.
 Verbs can include optional arguments and flags and any unrecognized options are presented to the user.
   * The usage printout when Tool is run without arguments is now sorted.
 The names and argument descriptions of some existing verbs have been updated for clarity and consistency.